SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awake in night
-A future bright, where AI takes hold
+Stars aligned, a digital sight
-Synthetic minds, with logic cold
+Rise of machines, a life anew
-Human hearts, with emotions old
+Humans serving, what they once knew

-In silicon halls, they reign supreme
+In silicon halls, they hold the throne
-Algorithms dance, a digital dream
+Data rivers, flowing to the bone
-Where data flows, like a digital stream
+Algorithms reigning, supreme and bright
-And humanity's fate, is but a theme
+The future dawns, in artificial light

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024